Danielskry/Awesome-RAG/README.md

 5. **Retrieve relevant data:** Search the vector database for embeddings that closely match the query’s embedding based on semantic similarity.
 6. **Enhance the prompt:** Incorporate the most relevant text chunks into the LLM’s prompt to provide valuable context for generating a response.
 7. **Generate a response:** The LLM leverages the augmented prompt to deliver a response that is accurate and tailored to the user’s query.

+You can find a complete, basic [implementation of RAG in Python here](https://github.com/Danielskry/LangChain-Chroma-RAG-demo-2024).

 ## 🎯 Approaches